-Without payment integration, you can collect credit card information on your form and later charge the cards in your own system outside of Formsite.
-If you choose to collect credit card information, you must follow our security guide to keep the information secure.
+Without payment integration, you can still collect credit card information on your form and later charge the cards in your own system outside of Formsite, but if you choose to do so, you must follow our security guide to keep the information secure.

 If you're selling a limited number of products, you can use Inventory to prevent overselling.

 You can add a hidden charge by setting a default value on any Pricing item and then making it an Admin Item.